-Sri Lanka is also moving to an inflation targeting regime.
-Inflation targeting as devised by the Federal Reserve Bank of New Zealand explicitly promises a so-called headline inflation rate which people feel.
+Inflation targeting as devised by the Reserve Bank of New Zealand explicitly promises to control a so-called headline inflation rate which people feel.

 Critics say if the central bank is targeting core-inflation, it may as well give up on inflation targeting right now.

 In an earlier media conference in early January, Deputy Governor Nandalal Weerasinghe took pains to raise confidence in the ability of the central bank to reduce inflation, following a discussion of coconut and rice based inflation.